Debarjitmohanty/SpringBoot-Batch-Processing/README.md

 Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.<br>

 **What is Batch Application?**
     The application which processes the bulk of records is called as Batch application.
+For Example<br>
-For Example 	Sending Monthly Salaries to all employees in the company 	Generating Monthly PaySlips
+👉🏻	Sending Monthly Salaries to all employees in the company<br>
+👉🏻	Generating Monthly PaySlips<br>
-	Sending Monlty Account statement to account holders 	Sending Monthly Credit Card bill statement
+👉🏻	Sending Monlty Account statement to account holders<br>
+👉🏻	Sending Monthly Credit Card bill statement<br>
-	Sending Greetings to multiple customers
+👉🏻	Sending Greetings to multiple customers<br>
-	Sending Notices on a daily/weekly/monthly/yearly basis...
+👉🏻	Sending Notices on a daily/weekly/monthly/yearly basis...<br>

-Spring Batch Terminology
+**Spring Batch Terminology**
 1)	Job Launcher
 2)	Job
 3)	Step